Skip to main content

 Final Merged Video

 Key constraint: Each transition Trans₍ᵢ₎₋₍ᵢ₊₁₎ depends only on Clip₍ᵢ₎ and Clip₍ᵢ₊₁₎ — specifically, the last frame of Clip₍ᵢ₎ and the first frame of Clip₍ᵢ₊₁₎.
-Once those two clips complete and their boundary frames are extracted (Phase 2), the transition may begin independently, without waiting for other clips to finish.
-Multiple transitions whose input clips are ready can run in parallel (subject to the concurrency limit).
+Frame extraction runs per-clip as soon as each Clip₍ᵢ₎ finishes (not after all clips complete).
+Transition generation then runs in parallel (concurrency = 2, shared with the clip phase) as soon as the required adjacent clip pair is ready.
+Each transition that fails degrades to a hard cut rather than failing the pipeline.
 Phase 4 (merge) remains strictly sequential and must wait for all clips and transitions to complete before concatenation.

 Technology Dependencies